ChristophSchmidl/books/README.md

 - [ ] Get Everything Done (And Still Have Time to Play) by **Mark Forster**
 - [ ] The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play by **Neil Fiore**
 - [ ] Flow: The Psychology of Optimal Experience by **Mihaly Csikszentmihalyi**
-- [ ] The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by **Stephen R. Covey**
+- [x] The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by **Stephen R. Covey**
+	* 464 pages
 - [ ] Mind Map Mastery: The Complete Guide to Learning and Using the Most Powerful Thinking Tool in the Universe by **Tony Buzan**
 - [x] One Small Step Can Change Your Life: The Kaizen Way by **Robert Maurer**
 	* 204 pages